Separate Normal Pigment From Infection Signs

 - Review tank conditions: Look for rough decor, tankmates, or other stressors

-- Adjust feeding: Use the axolotl feeding calculator to ensure proper nutrition
+- Review feeding: Use the axolotl feeding calculator if appetite or body condition has changed

 - Consult a vet: If spots spread, change appearance, or are accompanied by other symptoms